-Figure Za-1 describes the functional flow of MAC messaging and service information between the STA and the AP.
-The PAD Proxy entities, shown in Figure Za-1, are logical caches of information about network services and access network available for the STA to connect to, after it associates with the network.
+Figure Za-1 describes the functional flow of MAC messages that contain service information exchange between the Non-AP STA and the AP.
+The PAD Proxy entities, shown in Figure Za-1, are logical caches of service information and may be included within the AP or a service information server.
+The availability of services and access networks connectivity can be conveyed to the STA while in pre-association state. .

-Figure Za-1 – PAD protocol stack functional diagram
+Figure Za-1 – PAD protocol functional diagram

 Za.2 PAD Proxy Entity

-This is required to pass information up to higher layer applications and for the PAD protocol to work.

-It is assumed that there is proxy function in the network that maintains a list of services.
-The upper layer protocols are not exposed to un-associated STAs.
-The proxy is used to encapsulate the service identifiers and exchange that information to the STA.
-Therefore, PAD is opaque to the service definition and is handled by the proxy and the end STA itself.

-Za.3 Pre-association service discovery usage scenarios
+At the STA, the proxy logical entity collects service availability information and passes it up to higher layer applications.
+At the AP, the proxy communicates with service devices and maintains a list and status of available services.
+The proxy may be a functional part of the AP or part of a separate service information server.Za.3 Pre-association service discovery usage scenarios

 The Pre-association service discovery (PAD) protocol supports alternative usages, depending on the deployment scenario, for obtaining service information.
-In the following sub-clauses, two usage scenarios are described: background search and immediate search.
+In the following sub-clauses, two protocol usage scenarios are described: background search and immediate search.

-Za.3.1 Background Search
+Za.3.1 Background search

 Applications that run in the background (e.g. automatically receiving sales coupons that a user has previously signed up for) may not require immediate discovery results to be presented to the user.
 It may be appropriate to prevent non-AP STAs, running such background applications, from performing a Solicited PAD search.
 Furthermore, Solicited PAD search in a dense WLAN environment can cause network congestion.
 In such a scenario, it is more effective to perform Unsolicited PAD search, whereby an AP advertises multiple services it offers, while non-AP STAs need respond only if there is a matched service.

-The AP may elect to advertise several typical services using Service Hash element, and advertise the remaining services using Service Hint element, in the Beacon frames.
+The AP may elect to advertise, in the Beacon frames, several typical services using Service Hash element, and advertise the remaining services using Service Hint element.
 Upon receiving the Beacon frame, a non-AP STA processes the Service Hash and Service Hint elements to verify if there are any potential matching services.
-Figures Za-2 and Figure Za-3 show two cases where there is a matching Service Hint.
+Figures Za-2 and Figure Za-3 show two cases where there is a matching Service Hint/Hash.

 If the probability of false positives in the Service Hint element is relatively high (see Figure Za-2), the non-AP STA may send a Probe Request with the Service Hash to confirm the service is indeed offered by the AP.
-The AP then responds with a Probe Response with Service Advertisement element that containing the corresponding Service Name.
+The AP then responds with a Probe Response with Service Advertisement element that contains the corresponding Service Name.
 The non-AP STA may then send a PAD Service Information Request containing the Service Name and specific Service Information Query Request to obtain more information about the service from the AP.
 The AP responds to the PAD Service Information Request with the PAD Service Information Response containing the Service Name and specific Service Information Query Response.
 After the PAD Service Information Request and Response exchange, the non-AP STA should be able to make an informed decision about choosing to associate to the AP.

 Figure Za-2: Example of a message exchange for background search with high probability of false positive

-If the probability of false positive is relatively low (see Figure Za-3), the non-AP STA may directly send a PAD Service Information Request frame containing the Service Name and specific Service Information Query Request to obtain more information about the service from the AP.
+If the probability of false positive is relatively low (see Figure Za-3), the non-AP STA may directly send a PAD Service Information Request frame containing the Service Name and specific Service Information (SI) Query Request to obtain more information about the service from the AP.

 Figure Za-3: Example of a message exchange for background search with low probability of false positive